 Strong grower to 3–4 ft. tall, about half as wide, with deep purplish pink, orange-centered flowers up to 7 in. wide.‘Rubinstern’ (‘Ruby Star’)

-Grows to 2–3 ft. high, 2 ft. wide, with carmine-red rays that are held horizontally rather than drooping.
+Grows to 2–3 ft. tall and 2 ft. wide, with carmine-red rays that are held horizontally rather than drooping.

-Native to eastern North America.
-Grows to 3–5 ft. high, 2 ft. wide.
-Erect plant with narrow...
+Native to central North America.
+Prairie wildflower to 3–4 ft. high, 2 ft. wide.
+Flowers t...